TRW Inc.: Superfund site

-In the 1960s and 1970s, TRW stored trichloroethylene (TCE), a critical chemical for cooling and degreasing computer chips, in tanks deep underground in Sunnyvale, California for later use.
-TCE is also found in household cleaners.
-As a result of pipe and tank degradation, the tanks leaked into the ground, resulting in contaminated soil and groundwater.
-TCE was later determined to be toxic to humans at high concentrations.
-In 2013, The Atlantic referred to the site as a "paved-over environmental disaster zone".
+In the 1960s and 1970s, TRW stored trichloroethylene (TCE), a critical chemical for cooling and degreasing computer chips and for household cleaners, in underground tanks in Sunnyvale, California.
+As a result of gradual pipe and tank degradation, the tanks leaked into the ground, resulting in contaminated soil and groundwater.
+TCE was later determined to be toxic at high concentrations, and in 2013, The Atlantic referred to the site as a "paved-over environmental disaster zone".

-In the 1980s, the US introduced the federal Superfund program to clean up the country's toxic waste sites.
-The site TRW (now Northrop Grumman) is responsible for is called the 'TRW Microwave site'.
+The site TRW (now Northrop Grumman) was responsible for was called the 'TRW Microwave site', and was designated as a United States Superfund Site.
 The United States Environmental Protection Agency (EPA) worked with TRW to treat the water with ultraviolet light and oxygenation and excavate the contaminated soil.
-In 1994, a public health study determined that the groundwater was still unacceptably contaminated, which can cause vapor intrusion.
-The EPA says the site has institutional controls to protect people from contact with affected water.
-Drinking water in the area comes from Hetch Hetchy and municipal wells.

-In the 2000s, a bioremediation method developed by Stanford University using bacteria in molasses to naturally breakdown the TCE into harmless sub-compounds was implemented.
+In 1994, a public health study determined that the groundwater was still unacceptably contaminated and could cause vapor intrusion.
+In the 2000s, a bioremediation method developed by Stanford University using bacteria in molasses to naturally breakdown TCE into harmless sub-compounds was implemented.
 Other measures included engineering vapor pathways to avoid direct human contact by releasing it into the air.
 Jared Blumenfeld, the former EPA director, said that TCE released in the air after the cleanup efforts reduces the concentrations to levels that eliminate health risks.
 Blumenfeld said that airborne TCE is not ideal, but the cleanup has reduced the toxins by 90% as of 2013, according to Max Shahbacian, the project's lead at California State Water Resources Control Board before it was transferred to the EPA, and geologist Michael Calhoun.